Race certified by Finishers: event approved by the organizer

 • A headlamp

-• A reusable cup or container as there are no disposable cups at the feed stations
+• A reusable cup or container, as there are no disposable cups at aid stations

-Equipment may be checked and its absence will result in disqualification.
+Equipment may be checked, and missing mandatory gear will result in disqualification.

-Poles (telescopic or not) are allowed after the first kilometer.
+Pole (telescopic or not) are permitted after the first kilometer.

 Here are the fees: